- Course: BEng Mechanical Engineering

 Do you have any tips and advice to current students thinking of undertaking a year in industry?

 Get involved in as many extra-curricular things as possible!
 Doing well in tests is obviously an advantage, but there will be others who get similar and better grades.
 Getting involved in societies and committees is a good way to set yourself apart from other candidates, and doing sports/art/music will show yourself to be a well-rounded individual.
 Having other relevant work experience is a huge benefit, as is research experience: Leeds is packed with plenty of research opportunities!
-It would also be a good idea to consider placements which are out of your comfort zone.
-I would rather be in a lab working on programming or CAD projects behind a computer.
-Instead I’m dealing with customers, carrying out sales analysis, and managing manufacturing/logistics processes - and enjoying it!
+It would also be a good idea to consider industrial placements which are out of your comfort zone.
+I thought I would rather be in a lab working on programming or CAD projects behind a computer.
+Instead I’m dealing with customers, carrying out analysis of sales and production figures, and managing manufacturing/logistics processes - and enjoying it!
 You may also want to look outside your course as well: the other intern here is actually an aerospace engineering student, but is dealing with the sales of Ford’s engine components.